soderlind/move-domains-to-afd/README.md

-## Moving the domains to Azure Front Door
+## Azure Front Door

-I assume Azure Front Door is up and running and that you have created your routing rules.
+With the prerequisites in place, you're ready to add the domains to Azure Front Door.

-The script below will only update domains that are added to the Azure Key Vault .
+>I assume Azure Front Door is up and running, and that you have created your routing rules.

 ### Config

-I use these variables
+I use these variables, you have to replace them with your own.

 ```shell
 RG="MY-AFD-RG"